Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 aws s3 mb s3://chaos-blog-test-bucket

 • Did you get an error?
-S3 buckets are global, so if someone else has created a bucket with the same name, like the author of this blog post, you’re going to have to substitute your own bucket name for chaos-blog-test-bucket for the rest of this post.
+S3 buckets are global, so if someone else has created a bucket with the same name, you’re going to have to substitute your own bucket name for chaos-blog-test-bucket for the rest of this post.

 • List the objects in the bucket: